napari/docs/docs/tutorials/fundamentals/viewer.md

   designed for use by plugins, but will also be populated with builtin actions.
 Currently this menu is **in development**, so items may change from version to version.
 For more information on this menu and its usage, see [NAP-6](nap-6-contributable-menus).
 * **Plugins** allows you to install and manage plugins and displays a list of plugins that are currently installed.
-* **Window** allows you to open the integrated console, display the layer controls and layer list.
+* **Window** allows you to open the integrated console, and hide or display the layer controls and layer list.
 * **Help** contains the citation and about information.

 +++